Sweet Polly Oliver

 - Older Than Print: Earlier than the Trope Namer is the Chinese legend of Hua Mulan, a woman who joined the army as a man in lieu of her father, which has been made into a Disney movie, Mulan.
 This story was first recorded in the 6th century C.E.
 (The Chinese government has confirmed in recent years that she was, in fact, based on a real person who did indeed serve in the army.)

-- Potentially older than the legend of Mulan is the elder Hervor from The Saga of King Heidrek the Wise.
-Hervor, on finding out that her father was the berserker Angantyr dresses as a man and joins a group of vikings, later becoming their leader.
-It's not until after she has led the vikings, recovered her father's sword and ventured into a land ruled by giants that anyone works out that she's a woman - and even then it's not until the king warns his men not to chase down and kill her in revenge for killing someone who attempted to draw her sword, Tyrfing that anyone other than the king knows her gender.
-She marries his son.
+- Hervor the Elder from The Saga of Hervor and Heidrek dresses as a man and calls herself Hervard to join a group of vikings, later becoming their leader.
+It's not until after she has led the vikings, recovered her father's sword and ventured into a land ruled by giants that anyone works out that she is a woman.

 - Another old but non-military Chinese example, the Butterfly Lovers: Zhu Yingtai, who disguised herself as a man to become a scholar.
 She fell in love with her slightly clueless roommate Liang Shanbo and arranged to have him marry her 'sister.'
 This does not go as planned.